palewire/first-python-notebook/docs/pipenv/index.rst

 This approach is fine for your first experiments with Python, but it quickly falls apart when you start to get serious about coding.

-For instance, say you develop an web application today with `Flask`_ version 1.1.
+For instance, say you develop a web application today with `Flask`_ version 1.1.
 What if, a year from now, you want to start a new project and use a newer version of Flask?
 Your old app is still live and requires occasional patches, but you don't have time to re-write all of your old to make it compatible with the latest version of Flask.

 Open-source projects are changing every day and such conflicts are common, especially when you factor in the sub-dependencies of your project’s direct dependencies, as well as the sub-dependencies of those sub-dependencies.